akemin-dayo/simject/README.md

 ```

 1. Copy the resulting `CydiaSubstrate.framework` bundle to `/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS$SDK_VERSION.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/` where `$SDK_VERSION` is your desired SDK version.
 If `/Library/Frameworks` does not exist, you can just create it manually.
    * Note: For runtimes bundled in Xcode 9.0+, instead copy the framework to `/Applications/$XCODE.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/CoreSimulator/Profiles/Runtimes/iOS.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks/` where `$XCODE` is usually either `Xcode` or `Xcode-beta`.

-1. Finally, select your Xcode directory with `sudo xcode-select -s /Applications/Xcode.app` (or wherever Xcode is located on your system)
+1. Finally, select your Xcode directory with `sudo xcode-select -s /Applications/Xcode.app` (or wherever Xcode is located on your system).

 ### simject usage